The best marketing since 1984

 To continue our example, although the iPhone's functionality remains unchanged, by positioning it as a phone rather than a pocket computer it becomes something else entirely.

 One way we can better understand customer requirements is through observational research.
 Anna Harrison who formerly lead UX at Tiny (where I work), has written on this topic many times.

 Of course, Jobs' was famous for saying, "It's not the customer's job to know what they want."

-Addendum: the ability to understand and interpret data, such as that obtained from research, is now a critical element in every marketer's skillset.
-If you lead or work on a marketing team, and feel even a little uncomfortable about data and analytics, I encourage you to consider an investment in Wharton's Business Analytics certificate.
+Addendum: the ability to collect and interpret data is now a critical element in every marketer's toolbox.
+If you lead or work in a marketing team, and feel even a little uncomfortable about data and analytics, I encourage you to consider an investment in Wharton's Business Analytics certificate.
 A lot of stats, but you will not regret it.
 Fundamentally changed my approach to marketing.